ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 ## Sleep, Exercise and Diet
-TO DO
+Get six to eight hours of quality sleep, exercise regularly, and eat healthy food.
+Now, we could apply a thousand small optimizations to these three, but it is better to just start and improve along the way.

-## Running Experiments
+## Experiments
-TO DO
+To figure out what works best for us, we keep performance records and then compare results between two competing approaches.

+For example, we could study only in the morning the first month, and only in the evening the second month.
+Then using our records (e.g., number of chapters, topic difficulty, etc.), we could compare our performance and make an informed decision on the best time of day.

-# Learning: Strategies and Tactics
+# Learning: Tips and Tricks

 ## 1. Use It or Lose It
-The best way to ensure that you are retaining what you are learning is to use it.
-If you don't use the knowledge and skills you acquire, they will gradually fade.

-So whenever you are setting a specific learning goal, think about how you will integrate that knowledge and skill into your processes.
+The best way to retain the knowledge and skills we acquire is to use them.
+The best way to ensure we will use them is to set relevant learning goals.

 ## 2. Process vs Product
-However, when you are studying, it is important to focus on the process and not just the end product.
+It is important to focus on the process and not just the end product.

 Study out of curiosity.
-This will help you avoid burning out and enjoy the learning experience.
+Enjoy the learning experience.

 ## 3. Binging be damned
-It is better to study for shorter periods every day, rather than trying to cram all your studying into one long session once a week.
+It is better to consistently study for shorter periods, rather than procrastinate and then cram everything into one long session at the end of the deadline.

-This way your brain gets the chance to process the information and connect the dots.
+As we have discussed, this way our brain gets the chance to process the information and connect the dots.

 Finally, spaced repetition has been shown to improve retention.

 ## 4. A note on notes
-Do not go around mindlessly highlighting or copy-pasting notes.
+No mindless highlighting or copy-pasting notes.

-Instead, complete a section and jot down the most important bits in your own words.
-Then iteratively improve the notes and their organization as you cover more ground and deepen your understanding.
+Instead, we complete a section and then jot down the most important bits in our own words.
+Then iteratively improve the notes and their organization.

-Handwritten notes may help you to implement the above tips.
-You can transfer the notes into a digital format when they are more refined and perhaps turn them into a blog post.
+Handwritten notes are best.
+They will encourage us to be concise and clear.
+We can transfer the notes into a digital format when they are more refined and perhaps turn them into a blog post.

-Finally, it is better to try and recall the material, rather than just review your notes.
-This requires more effort, but this way you will strengthen the neural connections that make the knowledge.
+Finally, it is better to recall the material, rather than just review our notes.
+This requires more effort, but this way we will strengthen the neural connections that make the knowledge.

 ## 5. Abstract
-Working with complex systems, software engineers quickly learn to appreciate the power of abstractions.
+Working with complex systems, software engineers quickly learned to appreciate the power of abstractions.

-Indeed, there is only so much detail a human being can hold in their mind when reasoning.
-Therefore, it is extremely useful to break up whatever you are learning into layers of abstractions.

-More complex concepts should be higher in the abstraction hierarchy, and constructed in a way that allows you to use them by recalling as few of the inner working details as possible.
+Abstracting complex concepts allows to quickly access the key ideas without recalling all the tedious details.

-For example, you do not need to remember the formal underpinnings of integer numbers to perform basic arithmetic.
+For example, you do not need to know or remember the formal definitions of integer numbers to perform basic arithmetic.

 ## 6. Understanding vs Mastery

-It is also important to remember that understanding something is not the same as being able to do it yourself, and it certainly doesn't mean you have mastered the subject.
+Understanding something is not the same as being able to do it.
+And it certainly does not imply mastery.

-So don't stop at understanding.
+So to achieve mastery, we do not stop at understanding.
 Deliberate practice is key.
 Lots of it.

 ## 7. The Puzzled and the Golden Hammer
-How many times have you left a class clueless when or where to apply what you have just learned?
-Or, alternatively, every problem started to look like a nail for your new Golden Hammer?

-Research the popular use cases for the topic you are studying to get a sense of when and where you can use it.
+We should always learn the context where our new knowledge or skill are applicable.
+Otherwise, we risk to either be unable to use it or use it inappropriately.

 ## 8. Feedback
 Improvement in certain skills, like writing, becomes increasingly difficult.
 In such cases, feedback from a proficient individual is invaluable.